 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

 Where the 1907 Mercury Transit Was Seen

-Regions seeing at least some parts of the transit: Europe, South/West Asia, West in Australia, Africa, South/East North America, South America, Pacific, Atlantic, Indian Ocean, Antarctica.
+Regions seeing at least some parts of the transit: Europe, Asia, West in Australia, Africa, Much of North America, South America, Pacific, Atlantic, Indian Ocean, Antarctica.

 Who Could See the Transit

 When the 1907 Mercury Transit Happened Worldwide — Timeline

 Planet transits are normally visible from all locations where the Sun is up.
 However, because of different viewing angles, the start and end times can vary by a few minutes.
 The times below are actual times (in UTC) when the transit is visible.

 |First location that saw the partial transit begin||Nov 14 at 10:22:24||Nov 14 at 5:22:24 am|